krobbinsgit/QAPExamples/README.md

 ![D-Wave Logo](images/dwave_logo.png)
 # Quadratic Assignment Problems
 Quadratic Assignment Problems, or QAPs, make up a well-known class of NP-hard combinatorial optimization problems which have been described as the "hardest of the hard" [1,2].
 They have been applied to factory and hosptial layouts as well as electronic chip design, scheduling, quantum physics and more [1-3].
 This example uses D-Wave's Constrained Quadratic Model (CQM) sampler to find solutions for these difficult problems.
+Due to the extreme difficulty of these problems, even the best-known solutions for many famous QAP are just upper bounds and are not known to be optimal.

-Some of the problems on QAPLIB have been solved to optimality, e.g. `tai12a`, `had20` and `rou20` [4].
-However, due to the difficulty of QAP in general, many of the best-known solutions on QAPLIB are upper bounds.
+Some of the problems on QAPLIB have been solved to optimality, .
+However, due to the difficulty of QAP in general, many of the best-known solutions on QAPLIB are upper bounds [4]

 ## Quadratic Assignment Problem Statement
 Consider a manufacturing center which needs to have $n$ facilities inside of it.
 Each facility must be placed in one of $n$ locations.
 Further, each facility has some material flow between itself and other facilities.
 Each location must hold one facility and vice-versa.
 How do we place the facilities to minimize the overall flow and distance between facilities?
 The goal is to make the system more efficient [1,2].